100 Notable alumni of

 -

-Carl-Henric Svanberg is a Swedish businessman and chairman of Volvo.
-He was chairman of BP for eight years, from 2010 to 2018.
-In December 2023, Svanberg was appointed commission chair to the AI Commission to the Swedish Government
+Carl-Henric Svanberg is a Swedish business executive and current chairman of Volvo.
+He was chairman of BP for eight years from 2010 to 2018.
+In December 2023, Svanberg was appointed chair to the Commission on artificial intelligence to the Swedish government.

 -